 More people than ever are sheltering in parks and public spaces.
 And yet, many municipalities are still using enforcement methods to address unhoused park users.

-This webinar will explore inclusive alternatives to enforcement and displacement-based approaches and explore how we can better share parks and public spaces, and build connections between differently housed community members.
+This webinar explored inclusive alternatives to enforcement and displacement-based approaches and explore how we can better share parks and public spaces, and build connections between differently housed community members.

 Matthew Huxley, Chair of the Toronto Alliance to End Homelessness Lived Experience Working Group

 The moderator: Adri Stark, Project Coordinator at Park People.